garretpatten/dotfiles/README.md

-# Config Files
+# dotfiles
-This repository provides a centralized submodule to hold configuration files.
-This submodule is consumed as part of automated setup scripts for my development environments.
+This repository provides a submodule to hold my dotfiles; this submodule is consumed as part of automated setup scripts for my development environments.

+## Neovim
+- `~/.config/nvim/init.vim`: Neovim configuration file that sets editor preferences
+    - This neovim setup requires the Packer package manager.
+See [Install Packer](https://github.com/wbthomason/packer.nvim?tab=readme-ov-file#quickstart) for more details.

 ## Taswarrior
 - `~/.taskrc`: Taskwarrior configuration file that sets ordering, priority, and theme.